superyyds/HostelFix-App/README.md

 HostelFix: Real-time Facility Management System (CMT322 Simulation)

 This is the front-end simulation for the HostelFix application, designed to handle facility complaints, tracking, and management for university hostels.
-It uses React and Firebase Firestore for a real-time, role-based experience.

-🌟 Core Features Implemented (Part A)

-Role-Based Access Control (Module 1): Users log in as either Student or Warden/Staff via distinct email IDs.

-Multi-Page Navigation: The Dashboard features clear tabbed navigation to separate the three main modules: Complaints, Feedback, and Announcements/Reports.

-Complaint Submission (Module 2.1): Students can submit new facility complaints with category, description, and priority.

-Complaint Tracking & Resolution (Module 2.3 & 2.4): Wardens can update statuses (Pending, In Progress, Resolved).
-Status updates and resolution remarks are visible in real-time.

-Data Persistence: All complaints are saved and retrieved in real-time using Firebase Firestore (public collection for easy collaboration).

-🚀 Getting Started

-Prerequisites

-You need the following installed on your machine:

-Node.js (LTS version recommended)

-npm (comes with Node.js)

-Git

-Simulated Login

-Use these credentials to test the application's different views:

-Role

-Email (Simulated)

-Password (Simulated)

-Dashboard Access

-Student

-student@hostel.edu

-password

-Complaints, Feedback, Announcements

-Warden / Staff

-warden@hostel.edu

-password

-Complaints, Feedback, Reports

-🛠️ Planned Modules (For Team Collaboration)

-Feedback Management (Module 3): Needs the form for student ratings and the analytics view for wardens.

-Announcements/Reports (Module 4): Needs the content creation/posting feature and the analytics dashboards.
+It uses React for the user interface and is prepared to integrate with Firebase Firestore for real-time, role-based data management.

+🌟 Core Features Implemented (Part A - Simulation)

+The current working prototype includes the full User Management Module (Module 1) and navigational placeholders for the core modules.

+Module 1: User Management

+Role-Based Access Control: Users explicitly select their role (Student or Warden/Staff) at login.

+Email Login: Authentication is simulated using an Email and Password structure.

+Multi-Page Navigation: Successful login redirects users to distinct Student or Warden Dashboards.

+Navigational Structure

+Student Dashboard Links:

+Register Complaint

+Complaint Tracking

+Announcements

+Warden Dashboard Links:

+New Complaints

+Feedback Review

+Generate Reports

+🚀 Getting Started (Instructions for Team Members)

+Follow these steps to clone the repository and run the application locally.

+Step 1: Prerequisites

+Ensure you have the following software installed on your machine.
+You will need a Terminal (like VS Code's Integrated Terminal, PowerShell, or Git Bash) for all command-line operations.

+---> Node.js (LTS version): Required to run JavaScript outside the browser and to use npm.

+---> Git: Required to download (clone) the code from GitHub.

+Step 2: Clone the Repository

+----> Open your Terminal.

+---> Navigate to the folder where you want to save the project (e.g., cd ~/Documents/Projects).

+Run the following command to download the code:

+---> git clone [YOUR_GITHUB_REPOSITORY_URL] ---> cd HostelFix-App

+(Replace [YOUR_GITHUB_REPOSITORY_URL] with the actual HTTPS or SSH link from your GitHub page.)

+Step 3: Install Dependencies

+---> This project uses React and the Vite development server.
+You must install all necessary libraries before running the app.

+---> Run this command in the project's root directory (HostelFix-App):

+---> npm install

+(This command reads the package.json file and installs all required packages, including react, vite, and lucide-react for icons.)

+Step 4: Run the Application

+Start the local development server to view the application in your browser.

+---> npm run dev

+The terminal will provide a local URL (e.g., http://localhost:5173/).
+Hold Ctrl (or Cmd on Mac) and click the link to open HostelFix.

+🔑 Simulated Login Credentials (Use for Testing)

+<<< Student Access >>>

+Role: Student

+Email (Simulated): student@hostel.edu

+Password (Simulated): password

+Dashboard Access: Complaints, Feedback, Announcements

+<<< Warden / Staff Access >>>

+Role: Warden / Staff

+Email (Simulated): warden@hostel.edu

+Password (Simulated): password